Theme dependent image

 Overview

-RC bootcamp is a hands‑on resource for beginners in reservoir computing (RC).
-It walks through core concepts and practical methods of RC across a series of chapters.
-The content aims to help newcomers get practical skills quickly while also covering current research topics.
-The platform supports multiple languages and currently offers English and Japanese editions.
+RC bootcamp is a hands-on resource for beginners in reservoir computing (RC).
+It covers core concepts and practical methods of RC across a series of chapters.
+The content helps newcomers gain practical skills quickly while covering current research topics.
+The platform simplifies localization workflows and currently offers English and Japanese editions.
 This page presents the English edition.

 Practical exercises with Jupyter Notebooks

 Each chapter is provided as a Jupyter Notebook.
-Exercises require implementing core parts rather than only running example code.
-This format promotes conceptual understanding and practical coding skills.
+Exercises require you to implement core parts rather than just running example code.
+This format helps you understand concepts and develop practical coding skills.
 All exercises use a consistent format: fill in missing code to reinforce learning.
 For example, a task asking you to implement a function that multiplies its input by six shows the missing code as ..., as in the example below.

 def solution(val):